 The Bottom Line: Coronavirus in Colombia: Current Status

-The bottom line is that Colombia currently has 539 coronavirus cases as of March 27, 2020 at 1:00 pm.
-So, the current risk of coronavirus in Colombia appears to be increasing, which is why several cities in Colombia had quarantines starting on March 20 and Colombia is doing a nationwide quarantine in Colombia starting on March 24
+The bottom line is that Colombia had 21,175 coronavirus cases as of May 24, 2020.
+This is why several cities in Colombia had quarantines that started on March 20 and Colombia is doing a nationwide quarantine in Colombia that started on March 24 until May 31.

 Colombia closed its border faster than other countries have done to help prevent the spread of coronavirus.
 It remains to be seen how effective these measures will be in Colombia.

 Coronavirus is a fast-moving topic.
-So, Medellin Guru will update this article in the event of changes.
+So, Medellin Guru expects to update this popular article daily.